shariq1989/cookbook/content/recipe/pozole.md

 * An [Instant Pot](https://amzn.to/3taIo6v)

-#### Is pozole vegetarian?
-Is it vegan?
+#### Can I make a vegetarian Pozole?
+Vegan Pozole?

-We make pozole for many of our holiday meals, and I prepare pozole with hominy as the main ingredient since my sister is a vegetarian.
+I make pozole for many of our holiday meals, and I often prepare this pozole recipe with hominy as the main ingredient since my sister is a vegetarian.
 Here are some adjustments you can make to this recipe to make it vegetarian and vegan-friendly.

 * Instead of Chicken Better than Bouillion, use [Vegetable Better than Bouillion](https://amzn.to/3dZTYx1)